 We are delivering the JORN Phase 6 upgrade which will support an extra 100 jobs within our company and another 100 in the supply chain.
 With the Federal Government’s investment on the JORN network, we will upgrade both the hardware and the system’s software and support sustainment through to 2028.

 Collaboration a driver for success

-Having the ability to do some of that research and development alongside key Defence, industry and academic partners will keep JORN, and BAE Systems’ technology more broadly, at the cutting edge and delivering for the Australian Defence Force.
+Having the ability to do some of that research and development alongside key defence, industry and academic partners will keep JORN, and our technology more broadly, at the cutting edge and delivering for our defence force.